alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 ### Module Output

 We have included a testing environment where you can see your code displayed live in the module.
-The test module will be interactive, meaning you can hover to reveal the metadata retrieved per snipe. *Note:* The module output may only display data for active snipes.
+The test module will be interactive, meaning you can hover to reveal the metadata per snipe. *Note:* The module output may only display active snipes.

 ---